brentli1/BakeryOrderKeeping__Backbone-Marionette-Example/README.md

-# BakeryOrderKeeping__Backbone-Marionette-Example
+# BakeryOrders__BBMN-App
-A simple Backbone Marionette application that keeps track of orders.
+A simple Backbone Marionette web application that keeps track of bakery orders.
+Built with the SLIM PHP framework for a custom RESTful API.

+Utilizes the following libraries:
+- moment.js
+- velocity.js
+- handlebars.js